 At Louie’s Home Center, we have a wide variety of gardening tools available.
 From soil and fertilizer, to shovels and rakes, we have just about everything you need to get the garden of your dreams.
 Our knowledgeable staff is always willing to guide you in the right direction when you come into visit.
 Connect with us today!

 Imagine spring cookouts, breezy air, and a lush, green lawn to enjoy it all on.
-In Fallon, Nevada, keeping a nice lawn can take a lot of work.
+In Fallon, NV, keeping a nice lawn can take a lot of work.
 Unlike other climates, it takes the use of sprinklers and regular upkeep to keep your grass bright and vibrant.
 With that comes regular maintenance, especially after the winter season.
-Luckily, at Louie’s Ace Hardware, we have all of the lawn care hardware rentals that you need to have the yard that you’ve been dreaming of.
+Luckily, at Louie’s Ace Home Center we have all of the hardware and garden supplies you may need to have the yard that you’ve been dreaming of.

-After the long winter , thatch can build up and prevent your grass from looking its best.
+After the long winter, thatch can build up and prevent your grass from looking its best.
 When the dead grass that gets stuck between living grass and the soil is not able to receive proper air, water, and nutrients, your lawn can look less than stellar.
-At Louie’s Ace Hardware, we carry all the lawn care hardware rentals you need to remove thatch and restore your lawn to its prime.
+We carry all the lawn care hardware rentals you need to remove thatch and restore your lawn to its prime.

 It’s that time of the year again!
-Time to aerate your lawn to allow air, water, and nutrients to get to get to the grass roots.
+Time to aerate your lawn to allow air, water, and nutrients to get to get to the grassroots.
 If you’re lawn is looking dead and colorless, this is a great way to alleviate soil compaction.
 In dryer climates like Nevada, aerating can save your lawn.
-Stop by our hardware rentals department for all the equipment you need to get your lawn looking in tip-top shape!
+Stop by our ACE Home Center for quality ACE Hardware garden tools that you’ll need to get your lawn looking in tip-top shape!

 Wedding or digging a garden by hand can be tedious and time consuming.
 That’s where a rototiller comes in hand.
 These handy tools can make gardening a breeze.
 We carry them as a rental item, so that you can have the added convenience without the pressure to store them throughout the year.